smatechnologies/ibm-i-agent-docs/docs/logs-database/management.md

 transaction that may appear in the detail display of a given log entry.

-For more information about the log files displayed by each viewer utility, refer to the [Viewing the LSAM Log Files](#Viewing){.MCXref .xref} display.
+For more information about the log files displayed by each viewer utility, refer to the [Viewing the LSAM Log Files](#Viewing) display.
 There is a helpful flow chart that shows the location of many log files in the overall LSAM transaction management process.
 Refer to [Strategic Location of Log Files](#Strategi).